-We believe everyone reserves access to a stable, rewarding healthcare career.
-Our mission is to train and impover the next generation of Chiropractic Assistant — no experience required.
+We believe everyone deserves access to a stable, rewarding healthcare career.
+Our mission is to train and empover the next generation of Chiropractic Assistant — no experience required.

 MHC founder Dr. Semyon Friedman and his wife Janna, as Holocaust survivors, are committed to creating awareness and honoring the memories of those who perished.
 After learning about the low public knowledge of the Holocaust, Dr. Friedman and his daughter Julia Peremel launched a partnership with the USHMM to offer free, private guided tours to employees, their families, and law firms.
 As part of this program, MHC provides transportation to and from the museum and lunch for participants.